dgatland/dgatland.github.io/content/blog/ubuntu-not-suspending.md

 _**Issues with systemd:**_
 If you're using a system that relies on `/etc/network/interfaces` to configure your network (like older versions of Debian-based distributions), you should add the command to the `iface` configuration.
-To keep things simple, I haven't included those instructions here, so you'll have to keep looking for how to configure that.
+To keep things simple, I haven't included those instructions here.
+You can check out my GitHub source code for those instructions (as a comment at the bottom of this page), or keep looking for other solutions.

 **Optional read: investigating the BIOS configuration**